woodwardjd/rails_foundation/README.md

 You can use `sqlite` or `postgres`. `postgres` is recommended to match up with the production environment.

-Once you're done configuring, run `rake db:setup`.
+Once you're done configuring, run `rake db:setup` then `rake db:test:clone`.

 ### Run Test Specs